smanders/externpro/README.md

 if a developer already has externpro installed (using the installer produced by the build step below), they can simply run the patch step (on an externpro revision that matches their installed revision) and are now able to debug and step into third party code

-if you are debugging and stepping into third party code, please note the instructions for building debug version(s) of all or selected projects below (in the usage > debug section)

 ### build

 for each project in the [projects directory](projects) which implements a build_*project-name*() cmake function, the build step: executes the patch step then builds the project with the compiler (aka cmake generator) detected or specified at cmake-time of externpro